taylorsilva/concourse-tutorial/section-01/ReadMe.md

 It worked!
 The colour of the `hello-world` job should now be green, indicating that the last build was successful (had an exit status of `0`).

-In the next part we'll automate the running of the pipeline split up this pipeline file into three parts: a pipeline config, task config, and task script.
+In the next part we'll automate the running of the pipeline and split up the pipeline into three files: a pipeline config, task config, and task script.

 ### Part Three - Resources TODO